 During the kitchen design process, you may find yourself asking where you are going to put a certain item, from the mundane (spices, pots and pans, plates and flatware) to the eccentric (Grandma’s church cookbook, Pickling barrel, or Keg-O-Rater).
 Check out the following storage tips to fit your 10 lbs. of stuff in an 8 lb. bag:

 Tailor your kitchen cabinets to overall storage categories, not specific items.
 You’re going to remodel your kitchen once in your lifetime.
 So, our job is to create the most flexible storage options for optimum efficiency to change with your day-to-day life.

 Two cabinets are rarely better than one.
 The more you split up a run of cabinets, the less storage you’ll have.
 This is especially true with drawers and roll-out trays.

 For example: A 24 ″-wide Drawer Base can accommodate about 33 percent more storage than two 12 ″-wide Drawer Bases.

-• Remember to maximize your access to storage.
-Storage options for cabinetry are there to allow for maximum access.
+Remember to maximize your access to storage.
+There are kitchen cabinet storage options that allow for maximum access.
 Having a pantry with roll-out trays versus the standard adjustable shelves means that you won’t find that meteor of brown sugar that’s been hiding at the back of your pantry… for the past five years.

-Remember that your CliqStudios.com Designer will do their best to accommodate your needs within the space available and will work with you to create a kitchen that fits your needs.
+Remember that your CliqStudios designer will do their best to accommodate your needs within the space available and will work with you to create a kitchen that fits your needs.
 If you’re looking at getting started on a kitchen design, feel to call us at 1 (800) 576-7930 or email us at email@example.com.